brandonjackson/global-dialogues/docs/database_guide.md

 SELECT COUNT(*) FROM responses;

 -- Find all responses with high votes
-SELECT "Question", "Response", "Star"
+SELECT question, response, star
 FROM responses
-WHERE "Star" > 100;
+WHERE star > 100;

 -- Get questions with highest divergence
-SELECT DISTINCT "Question ID", "Question", divergence_score FROM responses
+SELECT DISTINCT question_id, question, divergence_score
+FROM responses
 WHERE divergence_score IS NOT NULL
 ORDER BY divergence_score DESC